-A code of ethical conduct sets out the ethical principles governing the conduct of members of the physiotherapy profession in Canada.
-It is a moral anchor that assures clients2, the public, and other health care providers that members of the profession strive for the highest standards of ethical conduct.
-The code must reflect the societal ethics of the time, as well as the value systems and moral principles of the physiotherapy profession in Canada.
-The Code of Ethical Conduct applies to members of the physiotherapy profession in all contexts of practice and through all stages of their careers.
+A code of ethical conduct sets out the ethical principles governing the conduct of members of the physiotherapy1 profession in Canada.
+It is a moral anchor that assures clients,2 the public, and other health-care providers that members of the profession strive for the highest standards of ethical conduct.
+A code must reflect the societal ethics of the time, as well as the value systems and moral principles of the physiotherapy profession in Canada.
+The Code of Ethical Conduct applies to all physiotherapists in all contexts of practice and through all stages of their careers.
 It must always be used in conjunction with relevant federal and provincial legislation and with regulations, policies, procedures, and standards that regulate professional practice.

-HOW TO USE THE CODE OF CONDUCT
+HOW TO USE THE CODE OF ETHICAL CONDUCT

-The Code does not tell practitioners exactly how to act in every situation, rather it provides a benchmark against which to measure ethical decisions in every-day practice and in highly complex situations.
-In every situation, however, it is the duty of members of the profession to act in an ethically responsible manner, using the principles of the Code to guide ethical conduct.
-As ethical decision-making is often an interdisciplinary issue, practitioners are encouraged to seek additional advice or consultation when ethical decisions are unclear.
+The Code does not tell practitioners exactly how to act in every situation.
+Rather, it provides a benchmark against which to measure ethical decisions in everyday practice and in complex situations.
+In every situation, however, it is the duty of each member of the profession to act in an ethically responsible manner, using the principles of the Code to guide ethical conduct.
+As ethical decision-making is often an interdisciplinary issue, each practitioner is encouraged to seek additional advice or consultation when ethical decisions are unclear.
 Members of the physiotherapy profession should be able to articulate their rationale for all ethical decisions and should take responsibility for their decision-making and actions.

-ETHICAL PRINCIPLES AND PROFESSIONAL VALUES
+ETHICAL PRINCIPLES AND CORE PROFESSIONAL VALUES

 Ethical principles form the foundation of ethical conduct and provide guidance along the pathway to ethical decision-making.
-While there are several approaches to ethical principles, this document uses the classical ethical principles described below as a basic guide to ethical conduct.
-Emphasis is on the pursuit of excellence in all professional activities, as well as the ability to act
+While there are several approaches to ethical decision-making this document uses the classical ethical principles described below as a basic guide to ethical conduct.
+Emphasis is on the pursuit of excellence in all professional activities, as well as the ability to act with integrity, accountability, and good judgement in the best interests of the client, the public, the individual (self), and the profession.

-1 The terms physical therapy/physiotherapy and physical therapist/physiotherapist are considered synonymous and can be used interchangeably For the purposes of document the term physiotherapy will be used.
+1 The terms physical therapy/physiotherapy and physical therapist/physiotherapist are considered synonymous and can be used interchangeably.
+For the purposes of this document the term physiotherapy will be used.